siriusphp/filtration/docs/filters.md

 Options:

-- callback: the function/closure/callback that will be used as filter
+- `callback`: the function/closure/callback that will be used as filter
-- arguments: additional arguments for the callback
+- `arguments`: additional arguments for the callback

 ## Censor